dsmith111/Coding_Challenges/leet_challenges/README.md

 ## LeetCode

-These are my solutions to any LeetCode challenges I've done.
-These are divided by difficulty.
+These LeetCode challenge solutions are divided by difficulty.